Dr Karen Abbey PhD

 The dining room not only provides a place for residents to receive nourishment, it’s also a place for residents to gather together and be social.

-Importance of the dining room in residential Aged Care settings:
+Importance of the dining room in residential aged care settings:

 The dining room should become a central area for residents to use throughout the day, not only at meal times.